miykael/noah_ages/README.md

 ## How it is done

-For more information about how it is done, check out this [Jupyter Notebook](https://nbviewer.jupyter.org/github/miykael/noah_ages/blob/main/noah_ages.ipynb) or run it life via [Google Colab](https://colab.research.google.com/github/miykael/noah_ages/blob/main/noah_ages.ipynb).
+For more information about how it is done, check out this [Jupyter Notebook](https://nbviewer.jupyter.org/github/miykael/noah_ages/blob/main/noah_ages.ipynb).